linc01n/codebox-theme/README.md

 $ ruby generate_theme.rb
 ```

-The generated theme will be in `ported-theme` diretory
+The generated themes will be placed in `ported-theme` diretory

 ## Contributing